team-convex-optimization/tco-pland/README.md

 - ```display pipeline```: Displays a window which shows the processed frames.
 This is only used for testing and should never be run on the target.

+## 60 FPS
+The camera pipeline is set to 60fps.
+To enable this, please apply the driver patch supplied in `tco-utils/mendel_patches`.
+If for some reason, you do not want to apply this step, please change the camera format to something supported like :
+`video/x-raw,format=YUY2,width=640,height=480,framerate=30/1 !`.

 ## Dependencies
 - libglib2.0-dev (also contains libgobject-2.0-dev)
 - libgstreamer1.0-dev